ECE160-Fall2022/HW1/README.md

 1. Go to the github classrooms link provided.
 2. Create a team (individual or a pair).
 3. Clone the repository to your unix environment and create a separate submission branch.
 If you're working in a pair, you may work on the same branch or on separate branches.
 But when submitting your homework, please consolidate your submission into 1 branch.
+4. For each question, put your solution in that directory with the following naming convention: q#.sh or q#.c or q#.py depending on the language.
+Don't forget to update the README to document how to run the program and the output.
-4. Push your submission branch to the repo.
+5. Push your submission branch to the repo.
-5. Create a pull request against the master. **Do not merge to master as it will prevent anyone from giving you a review or comments**
+6. Create a pull request against the master. **Do not merge to master as it will prevent anyone from giving you a review or comments**

 For all questions, you must do the following:
 * Submit compile-able code